Visionary New Play!

 by Richard Atkins

-The Holocaust was a horrific tragedy for all humanity and drama-tizing the topic is diffi-cult at best.
-That is why playwright Richard Atkins has chosen to focus on one Jewish family's journey.
-The place, New York City, circa 1972, long after the war has ended.
-Yet the past continues to haunt one man's soul so pro-foundly, he is faced with immeasurable choices, no man should have to make
+Playwright Richard Atkins has chosen to focus on the struggles of one Jewish family, thirty long years after the war has ended.
+The place, New York City, circa 1972, yet the past continues to haunt one man's soul so profound-ly, he is faced with im-measurable choices, no man should have to make...

 A TRIUMPHANT WORLD PREMIERE